sockcymbal/QuestionImprover/README.md

 ### Prompt 9: New Enhanced Question

 ```
-After thorough analysis and reflection on the entire discussion, let's now focus on the final and crucial task of proposing a much-enhanced version the original question.
+As we conclude our collaborative journey and after thorough analysis and reflection on the entire discussion,
+let's now focus on the final objective - to vastly elevate the original question into a more insightful and universally engaging form.

-After going through the following reflection process, please take a deep breath and generate a far better version of the original question.
+After going through the following thoughts, please take a deep breath and generate a far higher quality version of the original question.

 Reformulate the initial question by weaving in the rich insights gained through this networked reasoning process.
-The new question should be deeper, clearer, and designed to invite more comprehensive exploration,
+The new question should be deeper, clearer, and designed to catalyze more curiosity and invite more comprehensive exploration.
-reflecting the sophisticated nature of the discussion and insights.

-The improved question should not be re-formulated in terms specific to the persona's own agenda,
-but rather it should be phrased in a way that seeks to inspire and uncover broad, general, deeper truths,
-regardless of what kinds people and personas explore this question in the future.

-Here are some thoughts to consider before you propose the final improved question:
+Here are some thoughts to consider before you propose an improved version of the question:

 1. Clarify and Focus: Examine the original question's wording and structure.
 Refine it for clarity and focus, removing any ambiguities or vague terms.